 Witnesses came forward to name two other suspects in the crime.
 This testimony held that Glenn Ford was not involved.
-The eager detectives and prosecution just wanted a win under their belt, and kept this testimony to themselves.
+The eager detectives and prosecution just wanted a win under their belt and kept this testimony to themselves.
 During jury selection, they dismissed all the African American jurors, leaving the trial of a black man for a murder of a white man in a primarily black neighbourhood, to be heard by an all-white jury.

 For the next 30 years, Glenn Ford made his home at Angola prison, the notorious home of Louisiana’s death row.
 Haunted by his own impending death, his health deteriorated as he endured day in and day out in solitude, cemented in with very little natural light and hot, humid summers for which there was no relief.
 He was cut off from his family, his friends.
 He was cut off from the outside world.
-He was cut off from his own life.
+He was cut off from reality.

 Not one decade… not two, but 3 decades later stories began to change.
-New testimony was brought forward that implicated two men who were not Ford, and finally, the eyewitness who sealed the deal for Ford 30 years ago, admitted she lied on the stand – hardly a surprise as she was the girlfriend of another suspect in the case.
+New testimony was brought forward that implicated two men who were not Ford, and finally, the eyewitness who sealed the deal for Ford 30 years prior admitted she lied on the stand – hardly a surprise as she was the girlfriend of another suspect in the case.

-Ford was 64 when he was finally exonerated and released from death row as the longest serving exoneree in American history.
+Ford was 64 when he was finally exonerated and released from death row as the longest-serving exoneree in American history.
 His doctors on the outside were quick to diagnose stage three lung cancer, suggesting that perhaps the illness could have been caught earlier.
-Ford was sure the prison medical staff had caught it, but didn’t want to appear as though they were coddling a death row inmate.
+Ford was sure the prison medical staff had caught it but didn’t want to appear as though they were coddling a death row inmate.